 What are we conserving?

-We are also protecting over 400 species of flora and fauna in this region, where a large majority of them are endemic to the area and some are on the edge of extinction.
+Tupungato National Park would protect and create habitat for over 400 species of flora and fauna unique to this region.
+A large majority are endemic, and many are on the edge of extinction.
 The Guanaco is currently being reintroduced into the area, where it plays a role as a keystone species along with the Andean Condor and the Puma.

 There already is mining, tunnels (over 44miles) and hydroelectric in the border and inside of the proposed national park area, we want to avoid the easy spread of all these multinational billion dollar companies from expanding illegally even further into this last public area of central Chile.
 As of right now the land is in the hands of the Ministry of National Assets, which is a positive and negative, this is due to the fact that the Ministry of Mining and other businessmen influence and strong-arm certain politicians into giving them what they want, which in this case would be the 350,000acres of endangered land.
 There are also multiple sites where ancient tribes lived that have been destroyed by the mining operations.
 Currently mining operations like Anglo American, BHP, Codelco, Cementos BioBio, Luksic Group and others are trying to expand in this area, where they will dry the remaining rivers, destroy the remaining glaciers and finally achieve their goal of polluting and destroying everything.

 There have been cases in the surrounding small towns of the proposed national park area with a high concentration of lead, molybdenum and arsenic among others, that significantly exceed the standards allowed by the World Health Organization (WHO).
 Izkia Siches, president of the Regional Medical College, details that the effects of heavy metals are very diverse, since some have to do with oncological diseases, that is, there are genes that are altered and send signals to the cells so that they don't replicate and after a while they die.
 These pathologies are those that cause cancer, Siches says.